schlotg/viage/docs/api.md

 ```

 ### destroyComponent(name: string)
-Destroy a createdComponent by name.
+Destroy a created Component by name.

 ### clearComponents()
 Clear out all the created Components

 ### addServiceListener<A extends Service>(service: A, event: string, cb: any)
 This adds an event listener to a service.
 This will automatically be removed when the component gets destroyed.
-This uses a intermediate class that manages the intricacies of addEventListener API and its difficulties with classes and arrow functions.
+This uses a intermediate class that manages the intricacies of the **addEventListener** API and its difficulties with classes and arrow functions.

-Example use:
+Example:
 ```Javascript
     this.addServiceListener(ShoppingListService, 'update', () => this.updateList());
 ```

-The resultant intermediate class is stored in this.serviceListeners
+The resultant intermediate class is stored in **this.serviceListeners**

 ### forEachAttachments(cb: forEachCB)
-This is a helper function that allows you to apply a callback function on all the attachments
+This is a helper function that allows you to apply a callback function on all of the attachments

 ### forEachComponents(cb: forEachCB)
-This is a helper function that allows you to apply a callback function on all the child components
+This is a helper function that allows you to apply a callback function on all of the child components

 ## Service
 All services must derive off of the Service base class.
 This class gives you the following functionality: